leeb2828/first_spark_app/README.md

 They just happen to share the same name.<br />
 <b>Documentation<b>: http://sparkjava.com/

-## Instructions for creating a hello world program using the Spark Framework.
+## Step by step instructions for creating a hello world program using the Spark Framework.

 - Create a folder called "first_spark_app"
 - Navigate to the "first_spark_app" directory from the terminal.